There are now 2 possible online modes for units:

 - 6 points

-- Students are able to (1) demonstrate specific application of general statistical knowledge to the analysis of data arising from the research project; (2) demonstrate critical interpretation of results in the context of the wider research field; (3) demonstrate further development of written communication skills, including scientific abstract writing; and (4) demonstrate oral communication and the defence of research findings.
+- Students are able to (1) demonstrate specific application of general statistical knowledge to the analysis of data arising from the research project; (2) demonstrate critical interpretation of results in the context of the wider research field; (3) demonstrate further development of written communication skills, including scientific abstract writing; (4) demonstrate oral communication and the defence of research findings; and (5) display professional behaviour.

-- Typically this unit is assessed in the following ways: (1) written report; (2) scientific abstract; and (3) oral presentation; and (4) professional behaviour and participation assessment.
+- Indicative assessments in this unit are as follows: (1) written report; (2) scientific abstract; (3) oral presentation; and (4) professional behaviour and participation assessment.
 Further information is available in the unit outline.

 - Unit Coordinator(s)